 “They should be making time for each other separate from the kid,” Kort says.
 Sometimes people do that by laying side by side in bed on Sunday morning, he says, or by talking on the phone when they are away from each other.

-Or book a babysitter and go do something.
+Or book a babysitter and have date night.

 Share a hobby?
 People with common interests are successful in relationships, Banovese says.
 “I think when you are dating, it’s good to evaluate that you both have some common interests that are beyond going to dinner and going to a movie,” she adds.